Proper Text Formatting

 In modern web design, so-called "content" and "design" are separated.
 Design refers to fonts, font sizes, colors, layout, the surrounding interface of the web site and so on.
 Content refers only to the paragraphs and elementary tagging, such as italics and headings-- the bare essentials of a document.
 As you write paragraphs and define headings in your documents, an external style sheet and "masterpage" will wrap your document with the proper fonts, colors and layout when it's published.

-On the left is an example of the Officers & Executive Board landing page as it appears in the WYSIWYG editor.
+On the right is an example of the Officers & Executive Board landing page as it appears in the WYSIWYG editor.
 It's black, white, and plain in the editor.
 Its source code only consists of paragraph tags, heading tags, hyperlink tags, and an image tag for its logo.
 When it's published on the live site however, it inherents the standard ALA.org colors and formatting, as well as navigation.

 The wrong way to make headings is to bold, underline, and increase the font size of a line.
 First of all, this is unnecessary due to ala.org's separation of content and design.
 You must only tag a line as a heading.
 The document type will handle the details of styling for you upon publishing.
 Second of all, it will not be a "true" heading.